jpfulton/blog/content/blog/2023-07-09-gatsby-og-images/index.md

 The new node is based on a `file` query for an image (`code.png`) which was placed in the `/src/images/open-graph/` folder of the site.
-My intention was to store images in this folder that might be reused as open graph images accross multiple pages.
+My intention was to store images in this folder that might be reused as open graph images across multiple pages.
 In this case, the `code.png` image is intended to be the default fallback image for pages that have not declared an override image.
 The `height` and `width` parameters here are of special importance.
 The specified height and width are the target dimensions